10 Best YouTube Alternatives to Host Your Videos

 Top YouTube Alternatives for Publishers & Marketers

-Alright, so now that I’ve shown you a few reasons why it might be worth it to switch to a YouTube competitor, here’s a list of them:
+Alright, so now that I’ve shown you a few reasons why it might be worth switching to a competitor.
+Now, let me tell you where to upload videos besides YouTube.

 1. Vimeo – One of the best YouTube Alternatives